tripledio/tripledio.github.io/_drafts/LearningK8s.md

 _Represents : The executable software that we want to be able to run anywhere in a variable amount of instances_

+## Advantages

+That is why as a company you want your software to be able to run in a variable number of instances, the number depending on the ever changing requirements determined by usage.
+If everyone wants to buy you want to be able to handle the load. if no one is buying you do not want to waste resources on unused instances.
+It should be very easy to spun up a new instance of any application.
+(AWs lambda's and FAAs come into play here.)
+But regardless of the elasticity of our running software instances we still want all those different applications to be able to work together.
+Without really needing to know or care where the applications that they are depending on are running.
+Or how much instances that are running.
+It should also be possible to have multiple instances of multiple versions of any software running at the same time.
+Allowing for a graceful transition of our services in any direction we want to go.

+Scaling microservices.
+Move to microservices from monolith replacable autonomuous parts deploying multiple versions consistent environment isolating components

 ## Encountered Terminology

+Kubernetes is Greek for pilot or helmsman (the person holding the ship’s steering wheel

 |K8Term|Meaning|Metaphore|
 |---|---|---|